imfulee/ChineseDetector/README.md

 # Chinese Detector

-A text mining model that uses `N-gram` models (in this instance 2) to detects if someone is from Taiwan or China.
-Originally called `共匪測試機`, and changed for the name not being very friendly to our overseas neighbours and potential overlords.
+A text mining model that uses `N-gram` models (in this instance 3) to detects if someone is from Taiwan or China.
+Originally called `共匪測試機`, and changed as the name was not being very friendly to our overseas neighbours and potential overlords.

+## Goals

+There are two overall goals for this project:

+1. Calculate the probability of whether a sequence of strings is more likely to be from Taiwan or China
+2. Predict the next character / string from a given string

 ## Set up

-Before you start using this, please install `python 3`, `pip` and (optionally) `venv` on your computer and install the required packages from the `requirements.txt` file by using the command `pip install -r requirements.txt`.
+Install `python 3`, `pip` and (optionally) `venv` on your computer and the required packages from the `requirements.txt` file.
+As of writing this, there is no need to install anything other than `python 3`.

 ## Test environment

 This is tested on `python 3.8.6` on `Ubuntu 20.10` but most likely there would not be any problems if you're using `python 3.x` or running `Windows` or `Mac OS`.

+## Implementation

+As of now, we do not use the `nltk` package for our purposes, rather we wrote out own implementation of

+- tokenization
+- building the n-gram
+- smoothing technique (Jeffreys-Perks Law)

 ## Credits